Punjabi Hindus: Pakistan

 Katas Raj Temples in Chakwal District, Punjab, Pakistan.

 Following the large-scale exodus that took place during the 1947 partition, there remains a small Punjabi Hindu community in Pakistan today.
 According to the 2017 Census, there are about 200,000 Hindus in Punjab province, forming approximately 0.2% of the total population.
 Much of the community resides in the primarily rural South Punjab districts of Rahim Yar Khan and Bahawalpur where they form 3.12% and 1.12% of the population respectively, while the rest are concentrated in urban centres such as Lahore.
-In 2006, the last functioning Hindu temple in Lahore, once the cultural capital of Punjabi Hindus, was destroyed to make way for a multi-story commercial building, and thus the millennia-old history of Hindus in Lahore came to an end.
+In 2006, the last functioning Hindu temple in Lahore, once the cultural capital of Punjabi Hindus, was rumoured to have been destroyed to make way for a multi-story commercial building, but the rumour was false.
+The Krishna Mandir still functions today in Lahore, along with the Valmiki Mandir.

 Diaspora

-Large diaspora communities exist in many countries including in Canada, the Gulf Countries, Australia, the United States, and the United Kingdom.
+Large diaspora communities exist in many countries including in Canada, the Gulf countries, Australia, the United States, and the United Kingdom.
+35% of the Punjabi diaspora in the United Kingdom are Hindus.
+Many of the Punjabi Hindus in the UK are "twice migrants", who arrived from East Africa.
+While caste remains amongst the first generation diaspora, it becomes much less relevant by the second generation but was still important in-regards to marriage.
+The role of caste may decrease further in later generations as the acquired culture becomes more influential than the inherited culture of the diaspora.

 Culture and religion

-Durgiana Temple in Amritsar, Punjab, India.